muldjord/skyscraper/docs/CLIHELP.md

 ```

 ##### --cache merge:&lt;FOLDER&gt;
 This option allows you to merge two resource caches together.
-It will merge the cache located at the `<folder>` location into the default cache for the chosen platform.
+It will merge the cache located at the `<FOLDER>` location into the default cache for the chosen platform.
 You can also set a non-default destination to merge to with the `-d` option.
 ###### Example(s)
 ```
 Skyscraper -p snes --cache "merge:path/to/source/cache/folder"